Universo (TV channel): Background

-The network was launched on October 10, 1993, as GEMS Television, under founding owner Empresas 1BC.
+The network was launched on October 10, 1993, as GEMS Televisión, under founding owner Empresas 1BC.
 Cable television provider Cox Cable (now Cox Communications) acquired an ownership interest in the network the following year.
-The network's programming was aimed towards Latino women.
+The network's programming was aimed towards women of Hispanic or Latin origin.

 As mun2

 In 2001, GEMS was purchased by the Telemundo Communications Group (then a joint venture led by Sony Pictures Entertainment and Liberty Media), and revamped its programming format to target younger viewers; it was renamed mun2, a name chosen to reflect the "two worlds" that Latino Americans live in (the name being a Spanish-language pun on "mundo" and the number 2, which is pronounced like "mundos" or "worlds").

 Its initial lineup included programs from Telemundo's then sister company Columbia TriStar Television (now Sony Pictures Television), including repeats of Spanish language adaptations of Charlie's Angels (Angeles) and The Dating Game that had aired on Telemundo as part of a failed programming revamp in 1998 in an attempt to counterprogram its rival, Univision.
 In addition, mun2 ran blocks of programming from the Home Shopping Network's Spanish language network Home Shopping Español (HSE) daily from 12:00 a.m. to 2:00 p.m.
 Eastern Time.

 In 2002, NBC acquired Telemundo and mun2 from Sony Pictures and Liberty Media, and on August 2, 2004, General Electric, then-owners of NBC, acquired an 80% stake in Universal Pictures, merging it with NBC to form NBCUniversal, which was later acquired by Comcast in 2011.

 The network's most well known series was the candid reality series I Love Jenni, which featured the life of banda/ranchero singer Jenni Rivera.
 After her death in a plane crash near Monterrey on December 9, 2012, the final season of the series earned the highest season average of any mun2 original program in its history, reaching a total of 5.5 million people across all of its telecasts during the season's 18-week run.
 It also ranked as the #1 show among all Hispanic cable networks in every key demographic during its Sunday night premiere.
 The series on-demand traffic increased, with over eight million video streams on mun2.tv, and over one million video on demand views.